 There are several actionable items you and your Site Wizards can do to optimize your websites.
 Knowing what we know now about website optimization, I hope this begins to shed some light on the fact that optimizing and managing a website truly takes time and expertise.
 You could try and design your own website or hire a cheap web designer to do it, but that is not what’s going to get you RESULTS.

 To achieve ultimate website optimization, consider these 9 “spells” our Site Wizards use on a daily basis.
 Executing each of these items will help to greatly improve your website’s performance, search rankings, and conversions.
 We know because we’ve done it hundreds of times over.
-Now, it’s for you to learn the secret “spells”, too!
+Now, it’s available for you to learn the secret “spells”, too!

 1. Focus On A Niche